 - Return on investments

 Historically two-thirds of OPERS' revenue, from which benefits are paid, is derived from investment returns.
 The remaining one-third of the revenue comes from employee and employer contributions.

 Nearly 90 percent of OPERS retirees live in Ohio, spending the vast majority of retirement dollars on goods and services in the state.
 In addition, for every $1 of taxpayer contribution to OPERS, investments and employee contributions plus other sources of revenue return $3.49 into the Ohio economy.

-- Although not mandated, OPERS began offering health care coverage in the 1960s and paying health care premiums in 1974.
+- 1974 – Although not mandated, OPERS began offering health care coverage for retirees

-- In 2004, the OPERS Board approved the Health Care Preservation Plan to ensure health care coverage for future retirees.
+- 2004 – The OPERS Board of Trustees approved the Health Care Preservation Plan to ensure health care coverage for future retirees.

 OPERS’ assets are comprised of two funds (12/31/16 data):